 2.3.1.
 UserInfo Request

 Clients send requests to the UserInfo Endpoint to obtain Claims about the End-User using an Access Token obtained through OpenID Connect Authentication.
-The UserInfo Endpoint is an OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+The UserInfo Endpoint is an OAuth 2.0 (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749] Protected Resource that complies with the OAuth 2.0 Bearer Token Usage (Jones, M. and D. Hardt, “The OAuth 2.0 Authorization Framework: Bearer Token Usage,” October 2012.)
 [RFC6750] specification.
 The request SHOULD use the HTTP GET method and the Access Token SHOULD be sent using the Authorization header field.

 The following is a non-normative example of a UserInfo Request: